anshultaak/demo-app/README.md

 | `iam_role`            | IAM role assigned to the instance            | `ssm_parameter`            |

 2. **Ansible Setup**:
    - Install required packages on the server using Ansible.
+You can follow the installation steps [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
    - Make sure Ansible is installed on your system.
    - Change directory to `cd ansible`.
    - Run the Ansible playbook using the following command: